-and physical inactivity directly contributes to 1 in 6 deaths in the UK: the same number as smoking.
+and physical inactivity directly contributes to 1 in 6 deaths in the UK; the same number as smoking.

-(Lee I-M et al (2012) Effect of physical inactivity on major burden of disease and life expectancy)
+[Lee I-M et al (2012) Effect of physical inactivity on major non-communicable diseases worldwide: an analysis of burden of disease and life expectancy]

 One of the most direct impacts on health by transport is through lives lost and life limiting conditions caused by road collisions and poor air quality.
-There is evidence to suggest that the premature deaths (40-50,000 per year in the UK)6 caused by poor air quality in the UK5 dwarfs the number of deaths caused by road casualties (1,732 in 2015 in Great Britain), and public awareness of poor air quality, its impacts and the contribution of transport to this has grown in recent years.
+There is evidence to suggest that the premature deaths (40-50,000 per year in the UK) caused by poor air quality in the UK dwarfs the number of deaths caused by road casualties (1,732 in 2015 in Great Britain), and public awareness of poor air quality, its impacts and the contribution of transport to this has grown in recent years.